 If, after the initial conference between the Principal and the student, the Principal decides that long term suspension, expulsion or mandatory reassignment is appropriate, on the date of that decision, the Principal shall file a written charge and a summary of the evidence supporting the charge with the Superintendent.
 Within 2 days of the decision, the school shall send written notice by Registered Mail or Certified Mail to the student and the student's parent or guardian informing them of their rights under the Student Discipline Act.
-The written notice shall include the rule or standard of conduct with which the student is charged of violating, a summary of the evidence to be presented against the student, and both the penalty which the Principal has recommended in the charge and any other penalty to which the student may subjected.
+The written notice shall include the rule or standard of conduct with which the student is charged with violating, a summary of the evidence to be presented against the student, and both the penalty which the Principal has recommended in the charge and any other penalty to which the student may be subjected.
 The written notice shall inform the student and the student's parent or guardian that they are entitled to a hearing, upon request, before long term suspension, expulsion, or mandatory reassignment for disciplinary purposes can be invoked.
 Written notice shall also contain a description of the hearing procedures provided by the Student Discipline Act and the procedures for appealing any decision rendered at such a hearing.
 The written notice shall also inform the student and the student's parent or guardian that the Principal, the Legal Counsel for the school, the student, the student's parent, or the student's representative or guardian shall have the right to examine the students academic and disciplinary records and any affidavits to be used at the hearing, any written statements, and to know the identity of the witnesses which will appear at the hearing and the substance of anticipated testimony from such witnesses.
 Finally, the written notice shall include a form on which the student, or the student's parent or guardian may request a hearing.
+If the student is suspended pending the outcome of the hearing, the student may complete classwork and homework, including, but not limited to, examinations, missed during the period of suspension.
+During this period, the student will not be required to attend the alternative programs for expelled students in order to complete classwork or homework.